krwhynot/LogoCraft_AzureWeb/cline_docs/systemPatterns.md

 ## How the system is built
 LogoCraftWeb is built as a React-based web application with a clear separation between the frontend and backend components:

-1. **Frontend**: React application with Bootstrap for UI components
+1. **Frontend**: React application hosted on **Azure Static Web Apps**
    - Uses React hooks for state management
    - Implements a component-based architecture
    - Utilizes Bootstrap for responsive layout and styling
-   - Vite is used as the build tool and development server
+   - Vite is used as the build tool.
+Azure Static Web Apps handles serving.

-2. **Backend**: Azure Functions serverless API
+2. **Backend**: **Single Azure Function (integrated with Static Web App)**
-   - Handles image processing and storage operations
+   - Handles SAS token generation for uploads and all image processing operations.
-   - Provides RESTful endpoints for the frontend to interact with
+   - Provides a consolidated RESTful endpoint for the frontend.
-   - Uses Azure Blob Storage for image storage
+   - Uses Azure Blob Storage for image storage.
-   - Implements two main functions:
+   - Implements one main HTTP-triggered function (e.g., `ProcessImageAndSas`) responsible for:
-     - GetSasToken: Generates SAS tokens for secure blob storage access
+     - Generating SAS tokens for client-side uploads to the `uploads` container.
-     - ProcessImage: Handles image processing with the Sharp library
+     - Processing images from the `uploads` container and saving results to the `downloads` container.

 ## Key technical decisions
 1. **Component Structure**: The UI is divided into modular components, each responsible for a specific part of the functionality: